 Friday, December 10, 2021

-HRE USA celebrated Human Rights Day and the ratification of the Universal Declaration of Human Rights by the United Nations on Dec 10, 1948.
+HRE USA celebrated Human Rights Day and the adoption of the Universal Declaration of Human Rights by the United Nations on Dec 10, 1948.
 The Human Rights Zoom Celebration was hosted by the Human Rights Educators USA (HREUSA) and University and the College Consortium for Human Rights Education (UCCHRE).
 In addition to celebrating the Human Rights Day, the celebration also honored a decade of Human Rights Educators USA as a movement (2011-2021).
 Special thanks to the event co-hosts Marissa Gutierrez-Vicario (Co-chair of HRE USA) and Kristi Rudelius-Palmer (Curator of HRE USA).

 The event also honored the 2021 Edward O’Brien Human Rights Education Award winners, Keith David Watenpaugh and Educators Institute for Human Rights (EIHR) and 2021 Flowers Fund Grantees, Natalia Santos Orozco, Ph.
 D (University of Puerto Rico) and Michael Buckley, Ph.
 D & David Fletcher, Ph.
 D (Lehman Center for Peace &Social Justice).
 The University and College Consortium for Human Rights Education (UCCHRE) also recognized the winners of its first Human Rights in Higher Education Award, Human Rights Education Review and the International Journal of Human Rights Education.